Body bags, overflowing morgues and chaotic hospitals: Hong Kong’s pandemic goes critical

 “Unfortunately, I think the elderly will pay a huge price” in this wave, he added.

-The failure to vaccinate this group has now pushed hospitals, elderly care homes and morgues to breaking point.
+The failure to vaccinate this group has now pushed hospitals, elderly care homes and morgues to a breaking point.
 Kwok Hoi-bong, chairman of the Funeral Business Association, said that public mortuary refrigerators are so overwhelmed that temporary ones had to be installed outside the facilities.

 “The key is how to clear them as quickly,” Kwok said.
 “There are regrettably more and more bodies.”